forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* FIX: We fixed the `directoryName` property for these two metadata types (associated with OAuth and mobile policies) in Salesforce CLI's metadata registry: ExtlClntAppOauthConfigurablePolicies and ExtlClntAppMobileConfigurablePolicies.
+(SDR PR [#947](https://github.com/forcedotcom/source-deploy-retrieve/pull/947))

+* FIX: When you install a Salesforce CLI plugin, the CLI now validates that the package name is a valid npm package.
+This validation prevents accidents and increases security.
+(GitHub issue [#594](https://github.com/oclif/plugin-plugins/issues/594), oclif plugin-plugin PR [#597](https://github.com/oclif/plugin-plugins/pull/597))

+* FIX: We've added a warning when you run `force:org:create` to say that it's been replaced by these two commands: `org create scratch` or `org create sandbox`. (plugin-org PR [#668](https://github.com/salesforcecli/plugin-org/pull/668))

+* FIX: The `package1 version list` command now displays all results, not just the first 2000.
+(GitHub issue [#2073](https://github.com/forcedotcom/cli/issues/2073), packaging PR [#277](https://github.com/forcedotcom/packaging/pull/277))

 ## 7.199.7 (May 4, 2023) [stable]

 ANNOUNCEMENT: If you install Salesforce CLI using `npm`, and use Node.js 14 or 16, be aware of these [end-of-life dates](https://github.com/forcedotcom/cli/issues/1985).